plumvillage/newsletter/src/en/articles/br-troi-duc-hien--all-is-joy.md

 ## A gentle awareness of pain

 My body feels rather painful.
 I have a very bad cold and have been coughing for a few weeks already.
 Medical diagnosis reveals that bacteria have found their way into my lungs.
 The antibiotic treatment gives me headaches and flu-like symptoms, especially at night.
 It is due to the toxins released by the bacteria when they are eliminated.
-I know these sensations very well because I have been there before, especially with Lyme's disease.
+I know these sensations very well because I have been there before, especially with Lyme’s disease.
 I am very tempted to stay in bed.
 I can see a part of me that wants to rebel against suffering, as if I could strike against life itself!
 I smile…

 Experience also tells me that if I surrender to that resistance, I run the risk of extracting myself from the stream of life, to start dwelling in drowsiness and open the door to complaining.
 I am aware that this door inside me is not totally closed and that it is not the right time to venture that way.